V9 Gives Back

 Volume Nine gives back to our local community through charitable donations and volunteer work to organizations that benefit at-risk youth, children, and families in our local communities.

-Giving back to our community remains a focus for Volume Nine and we try to give back regularly through annual community service days, seasonal contributions, and event-driven fundraising.
+At Volume Nine, giving back to our community is something we truly care about.
+We make it a priority to support our community through annual service days, seasonal contributions, and event-driven fundraising.

 V9 partnered with Family Tree to tackle an extensive “Zen Garden” landscaping project that included building a patio, removing old shrubs, and planting hundreds of new plants and flowers.